-In 2005, Lori was hired to help the BC Ministry of Environment assess the efficacy of non-lethal bear management in Whistler.
-She is currently completing a Master of Science degree at the University of Alberta.
-Her thesis is focused on applying theories of how animals learn to make non-lethal management more effective.
+In 2005, Lori was hired to help the BC Ministry of Environment assess the efficacy of non-lethal bear management in Whistler, a project that became her Master of Science thesis at the University of Alberta.
+Her thesis was focused on applying theories of how animals learn to make non-lethal management more effective.
 She has a keen interest in bear behaviour, specifically how it relates to conflict with humans.
 Her Karelian Bear Dog, Sisko is often by her side contributing to the job at hand.

 In addition to working with bears, she has also worked with a number of other wildlife species including small mammals, lynx, cougar, wolverine and wolves.
 She has also generously volunteered her time on bighorn sheep and mountain goat studies.

-Benjamin Kilham — Bear behaviour and human-bear conflict
+Dr. Benjamin Kilham — Bear behaviour and rehabilitator

 A licensed bear rehabilitator, naturalist and author, Benjamin Kilham raises orphaned black bear cubs and releases them back into the wild.